scikit-beam/scikit-beam/doc/resource/dev_guide/adding_files.rst

 Relative Imports
 ----------------
-See the issue (#?) in the scikit-xray repo on github.
+See the issue (#?) in the scikit-beam repo on github.